mariocuomo/Sentinel-Transition-To-Defender-Helper-Script/NEW VERSION/README.md

 ### 3. View the dashboard

-Open `dashboard.html` in your browser and load the generated `results.csv`.
+Open `dashboard.html` or visit this [website](https://mariocuomo.github.io/view/SentinelInDefender/dashboard.html) in your browser and load the generated `results.csv`.

 ## 🔐 Authentication